Textalk/angular-schema-form-base64-file-upload/README.md

 [
   {
     "key": "image",
-    "description": "Click here or drop files to upload" }
+    "placeholder": "Click here or drop files to upload" }
 ]
 ```